mikebrock/jboss-websockets/README.md

 Errata:
 -------

-1. Ssession information is not automatically shared between the HTTP and the WebSocket session.
+1. Session information is not automatically shared between the HTTP and the WebSocket session.
 So when an upgrade occurs, a new HttpSession will be opened.
 You will need to write your own code to associate the new session with the old session.